It Starts Small…and Adds Up

 Now imagine if everyone in your department at work—and in your household—stepped up and powered down, then everyone in your building, then everyone in your city.
 You can see how together we can significantly decrease greenhouse emissions, increase energy efficiency and ensure a sustainable environment for future generations.
 This collective, forward-thinking, difference-making effort is what Step Up and Power Down is all about!

-Pacific Gas and Electric Company (PG&E) is joining forces with five California cities to bring you Step Up and Power Down.
+Pacific Gas and Electric Company (PG&E) is joining forces with California cities to bring you Step Up and Power Down.
 Our mission is to reduce energy waste among our businesses and in our homes for a more sustainable California while helping local cities achieve their own sustainability goals.
 The energy saving actions we adopt will continue to make a difference.

 Save at Work